ora0600/confluent-new-cdc-connector/management_offset_trails.md

 We do have 4 main SCNs to cover

 * **First SCN**: The first SCN is the lowest SCN in the redo log from which a capture process can capture changes.
 If you specify a first SCN during capture process creation, then the database must be able to access redo log information from the SCN specified and higher.
 * **Start SCN**: The start SCN is the SCN from which a capture process begins to capture changes.
 You can specify a start SCN that is different than the first SCN during capture process creation, or you can alter a capture process to set its start SCN.
 The start CN does not need to be modified for normal operation of a capture process.
+If you want to switch the start offset/SCN then you can not be lower then the FIRST_SCN for a running capture process.
 * **Captured SCN**: is the SCN that corresponds to the most recent change scanned in the redo log by a capture process.
 The applied SCN for a capture process is equivalent to the low-watermark SCN for an apply process that applies changes captured by the capture process.
 * **Applied SCN**: for a capture process is the SCN of the most recent event dequeued by the relevant apply processes.
 All events lower than this SCN have been dequeued by all apply processes that apply changes captured by the capture process.